kaiserjd/kaiserjd.github.io/_posts/2023-12-27-SQL_INJECT.md

 Before I get into any of the juicy bits, I\'d first like to apologize for what will likely be a rather bland first post.
 I\'m very new to this whole blogging thing.
 The source code for everything in this project can be found [here](https://github.com/kaiserjd/login-form)

-<p>Anyways, this whole project started as an attempt to make a simple web application
+<p>This whole project started as an attempt to make a simple web application
 using SQL, in order to practice what I had been learning in my database course at the time.
 Quicky thereafter I had the bright idea of introducing an SQL injection vulnerability for fun, making the choice for a web application obvious: a simple login page.</p>

+_By the way, the source code for this project can be found [here](https://github.com/kaiserjd/login-form)_

 # Website Construction